UoB-COMSM0166/2025-group-28/README.md

 #### Optimising Image Size

 As demonstrated above, the assets used in AstroCat do not consume more space than required.
 This is another [web pattern](https://patterns.greensoftware.foundation/catalog/web/properly-sized-images) from the Green Software Foundation catalogue.
-One way we acheive this is by fixing the canvas size of the game to 950px x 800px, meaning our assets do not need to be scaled with different device screen resolutions, and are instead designed to be suitable for our fixed canvas size.
+One way we achieve this is by fixing the canvas size of the game to 950px x 800px, meaning our assets do not need to be scaled with different device screen resolutions, and are instead designed to be suitable for our fixed canvas size.
 This avoids creating larger-resolution assets that then have to be scaled down for smaller screens - in fact, some of our less-detailed assets are displayed at a slightly larger resolution than their original dimensions.
 For instance, the 'heart' pickup is sized to 40 x 40 for display, but the underlying asset is a 20x20 GIF (it's good practice to keep GIFs as small as possible, as discussed above).
 The trade-off is that the game cannot be 'fullscreen', but this is inline with our visual style inspired by old roguelike games.
 Optimising image size reduces the energy consumed by our game, as the browser does not load oversized images it does not require.

 ### Social Sustainability and Accessibility